Raymond-CL/FORTRAN-modules-for-HEP/time/readme.md

 ### main

 The main example I have written calculates the n-th prime number with n>=1
-The algorithm is not very efficient because it does not utilize the prime number theorem.
+The algorithm is not very efficient because it does not utilize the [prime number theorem](https://en.wikipedia.org/wiki/Prime_number_theorem).
 The prime numbers are found by iteration and stored in a dynamic array.
 For n=1, 2 is displayed.
 For n=2, 3 is displayed.
 For n>2, the code checks all odd numbers to see if it can be divided by existing primes.
-a subroutine is called at the beginning and ending of the program,
-then calls the print subroutine to display the duration between the two times.
-One can use it as a stopwatch by calling the stop subroutine at desired locations.
-By calling the start subroutine, one resets the stopwatch.